matthewlong29/PareAndFlourish_Site/_posts/2017-01-29-perfect-cover-letter.md

 If you were to see a job ad that lists requirements like these:

-<i>“Dedication to providing exceptional customer service.
+<span class="italicizeText">“Dedication to providing exceptional customer service.
 Exceptional team building capability.
-Excellent time management and organizational skills.”</i>
+Excellent time management and organizational skills.”</span>

-Your cover letter should emphasize the words <i>Customer Service, Team Building, and Organizational Skills</i>.
+Your cover letter should emphasize the words <span class="italicizeText">Customer Service, Team Building, and Organizational Skills</span>.

 ### Keep an Eye on Your “I”s